krthkyv/NavieNET/README.md

 ## Implementation.ipynb

 This notebook consists of an example of how to use the Mach1 Neural network as a module for whatever you need.
 The Mach1 module offers a very simple approach to implement and utilise neural networks.
-Using just 3 lines of simple python code you can initialise and train a deep neural network.
+#### Using just 3 lines of simple python code you can initialise and train a deep neural network.

 ### Using Mach1 Module
+#importing the module

-import Mach1_NaiveNet as mach1 #importing the module network = mach1.getNetwork(layerDims=[2, 8, 8, 8, 4, 1]) #initialising the network with layer sizes including input/output and hidden layers
+import Mach1_NaiveNet as mach1

+#initialising the network with layer sizes including input/output and hidden layers
+network = mach1.getNetwork(layerDims=[2, 8, 8, 8, 4, 1])

-mach1.trainer(network, xTrain, yTrain, lr = 0.001, epochs=1000) #pass the network, data and hyperparameters as arguments to the trainer.
+#pass the network, data and hyperparameters as arguments to the trainer.
+mach1.trainer(network, xTrain, yTrain, lr = 0.001, epochs=1000)

 #You can call inference by using network(), where you can pass a List of floats as argument
 #Additional feature like evaluating across a data set are provided in the module